pydicom/contrib-pydicom/input-output/README.md

  - [dicom_zip_reader.py](dicom_zip_reader.py): example of reading a set of dicom files from a zip/tar/tgz file.
 A list of filenames and file-like objects is returned.

- - [dicom_model/dicom_dir.py](dicom_dir.py): example of reading a set of dicom files into a patient/study/series/image heirarchy
+ - [dicom_model/dicom_dir.py](dicom_dir.py): example of reading a set of dicom files into a patient/study/series/image hierarchy